 Web 3D

 Web 3D, or VRML as it used to be called.
 Virtual Reality Modelling Language lets you put three dimensional, interactive worlds on web pages.
 The plug-in to view these is widely available.
-I learned about VRML during two weeks work experience at Leeds University.
+I learnt about VRML during two weeks work experience at Leeds University.
 Here I show off some of my attempts at writing VRML, and also explain some aspects of the language I found difficult.

 Introduction

 Web3D is the new name for VRML.
 Virtual Reality Modelling Language lets you put three dimensional, interactive worlds on web pages.
-Verious plug-ins are available on most platforms, and are included in the gold versions of Netscape and Internet Explorer.
+Various plug-ins are available on most platforms, and are included in the gold versions of Netscape and Internet Explorer.
 For background information, look at:

 Concepts